fdrocha/fdrocha.github.io/llmri/index.md

 <title>A Neuroscience inspired approach to examining the inner workings of large language models</title>

-Done as the final project for the [AI Safety Fundamentals Alignment course](https://aisafetyfundamentals.com/).
+This was written as part of the final project for the [AI Safety Fundamentals Alignment course](https://aisafetyfundamentals.com/), Spring 024 cohort.

 # Introduction